Nordic-Machine-Intelligence/MedAI-Transparency-in-Medical-Image-Segmentation/README.rst

 Run the code:
 -------------
-You can run the code by follwing this steps:

-#.
-Fork and clone this repository
+You can run the code by Fork and clone this repository.
+Then download the datasets and extract them to this cloned repository.
-#.
-Download the data and extract it to the same folder as the two Jupyter notebooks in this repository
+The folder structrure should look like this:

  | hyperkvasir-starter-code.ipynb
  | kvasir-instrument-starter-code.ipynb